madkins23/go-slog/bench/README.md

 * they don't use the standard test assertions and
 * they report issues via the [`WarningManager`](../infra/warnings.go).

-When running benchmarks the warning data is specified at the end of the output (as of 2024-02-22):
+When running benchmarks the warning data from supporting tests is specified at the end of the output (as of 2024-02-22):
 ```
 # Warnings for chanchal/ZapHandler:
 #   Implied